 What is Minimally Invasive Surgery?

-Minimally Invasive Surgery (MIS) also referred to as laparoscopic surgery or keyhole surgery is a surgical method to achieve the desired end result through very small incisions.
+Minimally Invasive Surgery (MIS) encompasses to methods: laparoscopic surgery or keyhole surgery and robotic assisted surgery.
+Both methods are designed to achieve surgical correction of hernias through very small incisions.

-Today, the most common procedure performed laparoscopically is gallbladder removal referred to as a laparoscopic cholecystectomy.
-On an annual basis approximately 1 million cases are performed in the United States.
+Today, the most common minimally invasive performed abdominal surgery is laparoscopic gallbladder removal, referred to as laparoscopic cholecystectomy.
+Approximately 1 million cases are performed annually in the United States.
 Prior to widespread use of Minimally Invasive Surgery, gallbladders were removed via a right upper quadrant or midline incision of about 6 to 10 inches in length.
 The incision itself made for a relatively longer post-op course for those patients.
 Hospital recovery time was often 2 to 10 days.

 As of now, the surgical literature has demonstrated equivalence if not superiority in laparoscopic vs open surgery for the overwhelming majority of cases commonly performed.
 The benefits are: